scala/scala-lang/README.md

 Regardless of your method of running Jekyll, the generated site is available at `http://localhost:4000`.

-Jekyll will automatically watch for changes on the filesystem.
+If you add `--watch` to your Jekyll command line, Jekyll will automatically watch for changes on the filesystem.
 When you change a file, the console will show that jekyll is regenerating.
 Wait until it says `done` to refresh your browser.

 ## YAML Front Matter